MikeTheSnowman/klabs/lab1/exercise-1/README.md

   - [Exercise Instructions](#exercise-instructions)

 <!-- /MarkdownTOC -->
-# Exercise Description:
+# Exercise Description (Make scalars or different data types):
 For this exercise, you will learn about the different data types that you can supply as a value to a key.
-In the world of YAML, they have this thing called a "scalar".
-A scalar is simply either a string of **characters** or **numbers** that are supplied as a value to a key, or as an element of a list.
+In the world of YAML, they have this thing called a "**scalar**".
+A **scalar** is simply either a string of **characters** or **numbers** that are supplied as a value to a key, or as an element of a list.

-For example, consider the two YAML examples below.
-Both of them are showing scalars in actions:
+For example, consider the three YAML examples below.
+All of them are showing **scalars** in slightly different ways:

 ## Example 1 (scalar as value to a key):
 ```